2014-2015 Adjunct Instructor Information

 Mario Messina-Azekri is a licensed massage therapist and certified Bowenwork practitioner, with a B.A. degree in Pre-Medicine and Spanish Literature.
 He has been in private practice for 14 years in both Portland and Rhododendron, Oregon.
 He also holds black belts in Tai-Chi and Judo and has studied other styles of martial arts.
 He has coached soccer for 22 years at all levels and held the highest coaching license offered in the USA.
 He has studied yoga, meditation and chanting for the last 20 years.
 He has been seven times to India where he learned more about chanting and some forms of prayer and meditation.

-Cynthia Parent has been teaching ballroom dance for the last 15 years.
-She and her husband have owned and operated Impressions Dance Club in Tigard since 1997.
-They originally were strictly a competitive studio and trained numerous students to compete all over the country.
+Cynthia Parent has been teaching ballroom dance for the last 16 years.
+She has owned and operated Impressions Dance Club since 1997.
+She and her former partner originally operated a strictly competitive ballroom dance studio and trained numerous students to compete all over the country.
 They also danced together competitively in the Rhythm Division, which means dancing the American style Swing, Rumba, Cha Cha, Mambo and Bolero.
 In 2001 they won a Rising Star Championship in Honolulu.

 Classes: Beginning Ballroom Dance; Intermediate/Advanced Ballroom Dance